 Contact Military OneSource at 800-730-3802 or online to speak with a counselor if you or your child is experiencing difficulty with deployment.

 Army Community Service has resources available for spouses and children whose service members or Department of Army civilians are on an unaccompanied tour or extended temporary duty travel due to mission requirements.
 Call 803-751-5256.
-Due to COVID-19, all services are provided by appointment only.
+Due to COVID-19, limited services are provided onsite, by appointment only.
+ACS services are currently provided telephonically and through virtual means.